Bringing aid and Christian hope to isolated communities. Photo courtesy of Mission Aviation Fellowship.

 1. Promotion of the Evangelical Christian Faith:

-5. Overseas Development Projects
+4. Overseas Development Projects:

 The Foundation's latest annual report and accounts provide examples of recent grants.
 (Please note that the link will open a new window on the Charity Commission of England & Wales website).

-Rev. Charles Edward Burch
+Rev. Charles Edward Burch (Chair)

 Frederick Terence Wyndham Weller Lewis